PLEASE READ CAREFULLY!

 - You must carry out a simple check of the bike before you ride it!
-Check that the brakes are working, lights (turn the front wheel where the dynamo is integrated in the hub and check front and back light), tyre pressure, chain etc. Make sure that the saddle is adjusted to your height before you start riding.
+Check that the brakes and lights (turn the front wheel where the dynamo is integrated in the hub and check front and back light) are working, that the tyre pressure, chain are alright, etc. Make sure that the saddle is adjusted to your height before you start riding.
 If you find any problems, do not use the bike!
-Please report the problem by email to email@example.com.
+Please report the problem to the respective emails of the Community Bike stands:

-- Personal protective equipment is advisable for cyclists: including helmets, hi-visibility clothing and bike clips etc. This is recommended.
+- Personal protective equipment is advisable for cyclists: we recommend using helmets, high-visibility clothing, bike clips, etc.

 - Please do not use earphones or mobile phones when cycling.

-- Only experienced cyclists should use the Cycle.land bikes at Summertown House.
-If you are in doubt, please contact firstname.lastname@example.org who can arrange cycle training with the Broken Spoke bike coop (http://bsbcoop.org/what-we-do/cycle-training/).
+- Only experienced cyclists should use the Community Bikes.
+If you are in doubt, please contact the respective abovementioned email so we can arrange for free cycle training with the Broken Spoke bike coop.